mortzaCFT/NetTool/README.md

 ## Feature
 1.Has Main menu for help  you in learning \
 2.ip_info \
-3.check connection,Wlan Controol \
+3.Display your ip(With host you can change the host) 4.check connection,Wlan Controol \
+5.off and on your Ethernet \
-4.Check Port(Fttp),GET MAC \
+5.Check Port(Fttp),GET MAC \
+6.Wifi Tool!Show Information interfaces and display a Attrib... \
-5.AND OTHER Soom....
+AND OTHER Soon....
+## Hint
+I Writte a Simple Lang for Speed to use. \
+This is Writte in Batch Script and only run in cmd(CLI Windows) \
+I Converted This script To ".EXE" you can Run with exe. \
+This Tool safe and simple for learning Lang...
 ## Comming Soon....
 Color char coming soon.... \
 bruteforce Wifi interface Coming soon... \
-key combinator Coming Soon..... \
-Long Update Coming soon................... \
+Long Update Coming soon.............
 ## Creator
 developer and Desing "mortza" \
 Tell me on Discord(mortza#3700) \
 join server Discord for help you in project or help you in Learning cmd,Terminal,Hacking,Python.... \
-and other tool,that awaits you!
+and other tool,that awaits you! \
-\
+See Soon..